Context

 COLOUR is an identity-driven social platform that helps people discover niche communities through digital family identities, AI-generated personas, and shared cultural interests.

-Unlike traditional interest-tagging systems, COLOUR organises users around 12 Digital Families — each a distinct cultural world.
-Users are matched through a unique AI-powered onboarding ritual called the Unknown Egg.
+Instead of shallow interest tags, COLOUR organises users around 12 Digital Families — each a distinct cultural world — matched through an AI-powered onboarding ritual called the Unknown Egg.

 Sprint Timeline